Coarse-median preserving automorphisms: Fixed subgroups of CMP automorphisms.

-\begin{lem} Let $H\leq G$ be a finitely generated subgroup.
+Along with Propositions~\ref{approx subalgebras} and~\ref{AMS fg}, the following is the only missing ingredient in the proof of Theorem~\ref{AMS thm}.
+We refer the reader to the proof sketch in the Introduction.

+\begin{lem} Let $G\acts X$ be a proper cocompact action on a $\CAT$ cube complex.
+Consider a subgroup $H\leq G$.
 Suppose that there exists an $H$--invariant median subalgebra $M\cu X^{(0)}$ such that the action $H\acts M$ is cofinite.
-Then: \begin{enumerate} \item $H$ is undistorted in $G$; \item $H$ admits a proper cocompact action on a $\CAT$ cube complex. \end{enumerate} \end{lem} \begin{proof} Halfspaces and hyperplanes of the cube complex $X$, as usually defined, correspond exactly to halfspaces and hyperplanes of the median algebra $X^{(0)}$.
+Then: \begin{enumerate} \item $H$ is finitely generated and undistorted in $G$; \item $H$ admits a proper cocompact action on a $\CAT$ cube complex. \end{enumerate} \end{lem} \begin{proof} Halfspaces and hyperplanes of the cube complex $X$, as usually defined, correspond exactly to halfspaces and hyperplanes of the median algebra $X^{(0)}$.
 As customary, we write $\mscr{H}(X)$ and $\mscr{W}(X)$ with the meaning of $\mscr{H}(X^{(0)})$ and $\mscr{W}(X^{(0)})$.
-By Remark~\ref{halfspaces of subsets}, we have a natural surjection ${\rm res}_M\colon\mscr{H}_M(X)\ra\mscr{H}(M)$.
+By Remark~\ref{halfspaces of subsets}(1), we have a natural surjection ${\rm res}_M\colon\mscr{H}_M(X)\ra\mscr{H}(M)$.

-Since $H$ is finitely generated, every $H$--orbit in $X$ is coarsely connected.
-As $H\acts M$ is cofinite, $M$ is coarsely connected as well.
-Thus, there exists a uniform upper bound $m$ to the cardinality of the fibres of the map ${\rm res}_M$.
+Since $H$ acts cofinitely on the subalgebra $M$, it is an approximate median subalgebra of $(G,[\mu_X])$ and Proposition~\ref{AMS fg} implies that $H$ is finitely generated.
+Thus, every $H$--orbit in $X$ is coarsely connected and, since $H\acts M$ is cofinite, $M$ is coarsely connected as well.
+It follows that there exists a uniform upper bound $m$ to the cardinality of the fibres of the map ${\rm res}_M$.

 As in \cite[Section~10]{Roller}, \cite[Theorem~6.1]{Chepoi}, we can construct a $\CAT$ cube complex $X(M)$ such that $M$ is naturally isomorphic to the median algebra $X(M)^{(0)}$.
 Given $x,y\in M$, let us denote by $d(x,y)$ and $d_M(x,y)$ their distance in the $1$--skeleta of $X$ and $X(M)$, respectively.